-Structured Data Became Invalid After a Template Change
+Structured Data Invalid After a Template Change: Find the One Broken Field

-Identify which case you are in (15 seconds)
+Identify which case you are in (about 15 seconds)

-Open the failing URL in Rich Results Test.
-Read the exact error message, not your interpretation of it.
-The error wording maps to specific causes:
+Open the failing URL in the Rich Results Test and read the exact error message, not your interpretation of it.
+The error wording maps to a specific cause:

 Rich Results Test errorMost likely cause